Morgan Horse: Profile and Information

 Families

-Today, there are four main bloodline groups within the Morgan breed, known as the Brunk families, Government, Lippitt, and Western working families.
+Today, the Morgan breed has four main bloodline groups: the Brunk families, Government, Lippitt, and Western working families.

 There are also smaller subfamilies.
-The Brunk family, especially noted for soundness and athleticism, can be traced to the Illinois breeding program of Joseph Brunk.
+The Brunk family, especially noted for soundness and athleticism, can be traced to Joseph Brunk’s Illinois breeding program.

 The Lippitt family can be traced back to Robert Lippitt Knight’s breeding program, grandson of industrialist Robert Knight and maternal great-grandson Christ Christopher Lippitt, founder of the Lippitt Mill.

-Robert Lippitt Knight focuses General Gates was the foundational sire of this line.
-When USDA participation ended, the farm and most of its breeding stock were purchased by the University of Vermont and is carrying on the program today.
+Robert Lippitt Knight focuses on General Gates as the foundational sire of this line.
+When USDA participation ended, the University of Vermont purchased the farm, and most of its breeding stock, and the program is carried out today.

-There is no traditional breeder or ancestor for the Western working family, but the horses are bred to be stock horses and work cattle.
+The Western working family has no traditional breeder or ancestor, but the horses are bred to be stock horses and work cattle.

 Organization

-The ‘Morgan Horse Club’ was founded in 1909, and later changed its name to the ‘American Morgan Horse Association.’
-There was a debate within the registry membership during the 1930s and 1940s as to whether the studbook should be open or closed.
+The ‘Morgan Horse Club’ was founded in 1909 and later changed its name to the ‘American Morgan Horse Association.’
+There was a debate within the registry membership during the 1930s and 1940s about whether the studbook should be open or closed.

 It is estimated that there are between 175,000 and 180,000 Morgan horses worldwide.
-Although they are most common in the United States, there are populations in Great Britain, Sweden and other countries.
+Although they are most common in the United States, they are also found in Great Britain, Sweden, and other countries.

 The most prominent organization for the breed is the American Morgan Horse Association (AMHA).
-In addition to the AMHA, there has also been a National Morgan Pony Registry since 1996, which specializes in horses fewer than 14.2 hands (58 inches, 147 cm).
+In addition to the AMHA, there has been a National Morgan Pony Registry since 1996, specializing in horses with fewer than 14.2 hands (58 inches, 147 cm).
 Many other organizations concentrate on particular bloodlines within the Morgan breed.

-These include the Rainbow Morgan Horse Association, which started in 1990, working with the AMHA to create and support unusually coloured Morgan horses, such as those with the silver dapple and cream genes.
+These include the Rainbow Morgan Horse Association, which started in 1990, working with the AMHA to create and support unusually colored Morgan horses, such as those with the silver dapple and cream genes.

 Leave a Reply